ngvantien2104/hoithao-LoRa/LORAWAN/ABP/Basic/readme.md

 DEV ADDRESS : [8 Bytes] MSB

-Pay attention to the frame counter in TTN, you have to reset it each time you reset your board.
+Pay attention to the frame counter in ns.galaxy.vn, you have to reset it each time you reset your board.